Written work

 Outreach

 During the COVID-19 pandemic, I was President of the Oxford University Linguistics Society.
-I organized our events: interviews with a number of interviews with linguists and philosophers of language, conducted mostly over Zoom.
-I have linked here the ones I organized.
+I organized some interviews with linguists and philosophers of language, conducted over Zoom.

 Interviews (in alphabetical order):